wadetregaskis/swift-evolution/proposals/NNNN-remove-parenthesis-requirement-for-opaque-and-existential-types.md

 Swift eschews unnecessary ceremony, such as needless punctuation - particular parenthesis.

-In the cases in question, these particular parenthesis do not provide any clarity - neither to humans nor the compiler.
+In the cases in question, the parenthesis do not provide any clarity - neither to humans nor the compiler.
 They are unintuitive and a source of frustration to users.
 While the presence of helpful compiler diagnostics and fix-its helps mitigate the impact when writing code, they do not help readers.

 The parenthesis are not meaningful as even in their absence there is only one valid interpretation: `some P?` cannot mean `some Optional<P>` because `Optional<P>` is not a valid generic constraint for a type parameter.
 Likewise for `some P!` and `some P.Type`.
 When a programmer writes `some P?`, it is already clear without parenthesis that the intent is to write an optional type of `some P`.